kemeisel/kxmyii/ReadMe.md

 Overview
 ---------
 The KXM implementation leverages improvements to the base Yii v1.1x web application functionality.
-At the heart of the improvements are three key concepts:
+At the heart of the improvements are three key observations:
  1. Modifying the vanilla Yii sidebar navigation is time consuming, routine, and may be abstracted
  1. Customizations to gii-generated scaffolds are routine and predictable
  1. The vanilla Yii install lacks some convenience methods and features developed (and routinely redeveloped) over time